WebArtWork/wvcom/README.md

-# Web Art Work Vue Common Module
+# wvcom waw Vue.js common use
-Module which connect wawNg with back-end of waw frameworok
+Module which support waw project on basic level, elements and scripts which is needed on all projects.